GithubPriyankaS/DimoHackVIT-AP/README.md

 # DimoHackVIT-AP
-A project that I have done only the blockchain part of DimoHackVIT-AP 2024 Hackathon
+A project in which I have done only the blockchain part so far for DimoHackVIT-AP 2024 Hackathon